bill-of-materials/awesome-minitel/readme.md

 from the 80s implementing [X.25](https://en.wikipedia.org/wiki/X.25) protocol:
 the [Transpac Network](https://fr.wikipedia.org/wiki/Transpac).
 This network was also used for various usages in professional industry, including for inter bank transfers and payments.
-With the beginning of Internet, the network became unneeded and obsolete.
+With the emergence of Internet, this network became unneeded and obsolete.
 Its backbone was shut down in 2012, implying the death of the public Minitel network.
 Since then, Minitel terminals became pretty much
 useless: they were just display terminal with pretty much no compute and very limited RAM.
 Hopefully new usages are now possible, thanks to some modifications made to the original hardware, or with external hardware used to provide content to the Minitel.
-Some terminals like Minitel1B have a serial port at their back that can be used to display characters on the screen and send keystrokes from the user to an external device.
+Some terminals like Minitel 1B have a serial port at their back that can be used to display characters on the screen and send keystrokes from the user to an external device.
 This is mainly what this repository is about.
 You will also find interesting archives and technical documentation.